Three Updates:

 After we traded information and chatted for a while, Detective Shoaf leaned back in his chair and announced, “He’s our man.”

 A few days later, I drove out to the ravine with Detectives Shoaf and John McLeod, the first officer on the Tania file.
-We drove there in an old, unmarked police cruiser.
+We went there in an old, unmarked police cruiser.
 McLeod seemed disinterested, not so Shoaf.
 McLeod remained in the cruiser while the younger Shoaf and I scampered down the embankment.

-Back in the cruiser, the officers talked about the possibility of having a sniffer dog help locate human remains, then wondered — that owing to the passage of time — if there would be anything for the dog to find.
-I sat in the backseat, listening to this.
+Back in the cruiser, the officers talked about the possibility of having a sniffer dog help locate human remains, then wondered that owing to the passage of time if there would be anything for the dog to find.
+I sat in the backseat, listening to the two men talk.

-Neither man was too keen on searching the ravine as Shoaf had a hunch that Tania’s body was buried somewhere in Strathcona County, an area PS was familiar with.
+Neither officer was overly keen on searching the ravine including Shoaf, who had a hunch that Tania’s body was buried somewhere in Strathcona County, an area PS was familiar with.

-According to Shoaf, they had located the vehicle PS owned at the time of Tania’s abduction … but too much time had passed and they couldn’t get any evidence off it.
-They found his old car in a wrecker’s lot.
+According to Shoaf, they had located the vehicle PS owned at the time of Tania’s abduction … but too much time had passed and they couldn’t get any evidence from it.
+They had found his old car in a wrecker’s lot.

 I suggested to Detective Shoaf that if he and PS were to play a game of chess, he’d get his ass whipped.
 PS was a piss-tank, but he was no dummy.
 A police check indicates that PS had a high IQ.